pileon/ptmud-ng/mechanics.md

 ### Dexterity

 The dexterity score tells how nimble or quick a character might be.
-With higher dexterity the character could evade more melee attacks and move longer.
+With higher dexterity the character could evade more melee attacks and move longer or quicker.

 ### Intelligence